 We feel that extortionate training fees are unjustified and do everything we can to make our pilot training as accessible as possible.
 Read on to discover more about our training options and make 2018 the year you take that step closer to becoming a pilot >>

-Option A is based primarily in the UK with around 3 months spent in Teruel, Spain (completing flight phases 1-3).
-The complete course costs £63,950, which is payable over 12 months.
+Option A is based primarily in the UK with around 3-5 months spent in Teruel, Spain (completing flight phases 1-3).
+The complete course costs £66,950, which is paid over 12 months.